 Then again, I might have been on the rag.
 Women!

 I rather like “Force of Nature,” a mid-tempo rocker that Noel delivers with surprising strength and cool hardness.
 Unfortunately, his brother doesn’t live up to his billing in Gem Archer’s “Hung in a Bad Place,” which I suspect I would have liked had Liam cleared his sinuses before stepping up to the mike.
 I also don’t care for “Stop Crying Your Heart Out,” as the simple melody falls under the assault of an overwrought arrangement.

 Making it three in a row, I don’t like “Songbird” either, where Liam’s budding songwriting talents are still comfortably ensconced in the bud.
 The chord pattern is so simple and boring that the various keyboard frills added by the band fail to save it.
 I was very surprised that it was released as a single; perhaps the Brits were as desperate as I was during a particularly weak period in music history.

 Noel comes back to save things with a power ballad, “Little by Little,” where the band delivers a tight, rough backing to support his belt-it-out vocal.
 “A Quick Peep” was the only track on the album that I liked on the first pass, a well-constructed instrumental with great flow that sounds like no other song in their catalog, thanks to Andy Bell.

-It shouldn’t be surprising that after hearing this album and the stories of more brotherly bickering that I thought that Heathen Chemistry represented Oasis’ death throes.
-I remember thinking at the time, “Shit—another fucking band I like has pissed it all away.”
+It shouldn’t be surprising that after hearing this album and the stories of more brotherly bickering I thought that Heathen Chemistry represented Oasis’ death throes.
+I remember thinking at the time, “Shit—another one of my favorite bands has pissed it all away.”
 I knew Oasis was capable of so much more, but I also knew from following baseball that all the fucking high-priced talent in the world won’t save your team unless the guys can get their shit together.
 I didn’t think these guys would ever get their shit together.